 On February 22, 2017, the Company entered into a long-term manufacturing agreement, or the Manufacturing Agreement, with Lonza for the long term manufacture and supply of registration and commercial batches of TRC105, the Company's lead drug product candidate.
 Under the Manufacturing Agreement, Lonza has agreed to manufacture TRC105 pursuant to purchase orders and in accordance with the manufacturing specifications agreed upon between the Company and Lonza.
-The Company is required to purchase certain batches of TRC105 prior to regulatory approval with a total estimated cost of approximately \$15.0 million.
+The Company is required to purchase certain batches of TRC105 prior to regulatory approval with a total estimated cost of approximately \$15.0 million at June 30, 2018.
 Following regulatory approval, the Company will be required to purchase a specified minimum number of batches annually with a total annual estimated cost of approximately \$22.0 million.
 If the Company cancels any purchase orders, the Company may be obligated to pay certain cancellation fees.
 In addition, the Company will be obligated to pay a milestone fee to Lonza upon the earlier of the first approval of TRC105 by the U.S Food and Drug Administration (FDA) or European Medicines Agency (EMA) or the Company's receipt of a complete response letter or non-approvability letter (or equivalent communication) indicating that the rejection of the marketing application was not due to a deficiency in Lonza's facility, the manufacturing process or services performed by Lonza.
+At June 30, 2018, the Company had non-cancelable purchase obligations totaling \$5.5 million under this agreement.